Machines have less problems. I’d like to be a machine, wouldn’t you?

 Citation File Format (CFF) by GitHub

 Programming code should be treated as any other published source.
-Meaning that if you refer to code, use an ordinary reference in the text and have it as a post in the reference list.
-If you quote code (mening that you use e.g., a snippet of code in your text), it should be treated as a quote, i.e., you add page number (if a page number exist).
+Meaning that if you refer to code in a publication, you should use an ordinary reference in the text and have it as a post in the reference list.
+Just as any use of published material.
+If you quote code (meaning that you use e.g., a snippet of code in your text), it should be treated as a quote, i.e., you cite as mention above and add page numbers to the reference (if page numbers exist).

-The code written by Mejtoft (2023) was used when extracting the text.
+The code written by Mejtoft (2023) was used when extracting the data.

 ...

-The following code is an example of how to extract information from the database (Mejtoft, 2023, p.
+The following code is an example of how to extract information from a database (Mejtoft, 2023, p.
 23): ...

 Reference (APA):